 They currently have about 130 employees, including a full editorial team of 20 full-time writers and editors covering health topics ranging from acid reflux and ADHD to skin disorders, Crohn's disease and multiple sclerosis (MS).

-You may recall that the 'Mine announced a similar partnership with another online health company a few years ago; the difference here is that Healthline is a media company, dedicated to producing high-quality health content on a daily basis.
+You may recall that the 'Mine announced a similar partnership with another online health company called Alliance Health a few years ago; the difference here is that Healthline is a media company, dedicated to producing high-quality health content on a daily basis.
 Our kind of folks!
 We look forward to good synergy, as well as expanding our reach amongst the roughly 25 million consumers who visit the site per month, we're told (which boggles the mind).

 btw, this kind of collaboration is new for Healthline, a big step towards bringing more "real" conversation and patient perspectives to their universe -- and a testament to their commitment to improve the content they are bringing to people with diabetes and other health conditions.